 As dictated by the letter X, I liked Stephen King as a teenager.
 I read Firestarter, Pet Sematary, Thinner, and two short story collections.
 Pet Sematary was first-rate horror.
 It contained one of the most terrifying sentences in modern literature: “Zelda stood there.”
-Okay, I’m going to admit it: When I read fiction, I often visualize it as a movie.
+Okay, I’m going to admit it: When I read fiction, I usually visualize it as a movie.
 None of the real Stephen King movies were nearly as good as what I had imagined.

 The movie that scared me the most is The Exorcist.
 I was thirteen and believed that sort of thing actually could happen.
 The Conjuring seemed like a genuinely frightening tale, but the people behind me in the theater would not shut up.
 I couldn’t fall into the trance.
 (Episode IX will likely be the last movie I see in a theater.)